carnivuth/2nd_brain/pages/computer_vision/local_features/SHI_TOMASI_CORNER_DETECTOR.md

 index: 33
 ---

-# SHI TOMASI CORNER DETECTOR
+# Shi tomasi corner detector

 It's a variant of the [Harris  corner detector](computer_vision/HARRIS_CORNER_DETECTOR.md)  that works better in finding corners in video frame inputs